 And Then…

-Once you have completed the Consolidation stage, you have turned something that was once just an idea in your mind, your vision, into something real and tangible.
-And then, just like Amazon and Airbnb, you will need to decide what to do next.
+Once you have completed the Consolidation stage, you will have turned something that was once just an idea in your mind into something real and tangible.
+Then, just like Amazon and Airbnb, you will need to decide what to do next.

-Repeating this cycle has led Amazon from selling books to selling almost anything, to also delivering web services, making movies, and putting rockets into space — because these are the things that most inspire its founder, Jeff Bezos.
-Where will it take you?
+Repeating this cycle has led Amazon from selling books to selling almost everything, to also delivering web services, making movies, and putting rockets into space.
+Because these are the things that most inspire its founder, Jeff Bezos.

-Are you currently still Separating from the past, crossing the Threshold into an uncertain future, or Consolidating where that process has brought you?
+Are you currently still Separating from the past, crossing the Threshold into an uncertain future, or Consolidating the different parts of where you have go to?
 Which direction are you most inspired to follow next?

 You can sign up to daily posts here.